christoskaramou/PhasmaEngine/README.md

 * Scripts with C# (Mono)
 * Event System
 * Frutum Culling
+* Animation
+* Tone Mapping - HDR
+* Cube Map Reflections
+* CPU/GPU Metrics

-And some other primitive implemented ideas in a certain degree like Multithreading and Compute shaders.
+And some other primitive implemented ideas in a certain degree like Compute shaders.

 **Building and Compiling**